NUpolisci/How-to-Push-Pull-Merge/README.md

 In order to make changes to the Main, you will need to both fork the repository and initiate a pull request

-There are two ways to do a pull requestion
+There are two ways to do a pull request

 ## 1) Pull Request via Terminal